Zatvobor/ember-couchdb-kit/README.md

 An `ember-data` kit for Apache CouchDB.

+We love a CouchDB and its RESTful and many other core things such as MVCC, attachments and /_changes.
+These all brings your data and application flow together as well.

-Inspired by [pangratz/ember-couchdb-adapter](https://github.com/pangratz/ember-couchdb-adapter) and contains fixes for working with relations and many others necessary things (check source docs for more details).
+Inspired by [pangratz/ember-couchdb-adapter](https://github.com/pangratz/ember-couchdb-adapter) and contains many fixes and newbie features.

 There are some of these:

+* natural `find/create/deleteRecord` functions;
+* ability to work with `views`;
-* document's attachements designed as `hasMany`able models;
+* document's attachements designed as `hasMany` relation;
 * document's revisions designed as `belongsTo` relationship that points back such as corresponding `hasMany` relation;
-* natural integration with `_changes` notifications;
+* ability to work with `/_changes`;

+Check source docs for more examples and details.

 jasmine specs ready to go though `rake jasmine:ci` convenience

 License
 -------